 One of the best features of this device is the Active Lane Guidance.
 This works by letting you know which lane you need to be in when you come up to a junction.
 Sounds like the previous Lane Assist with Junction View like the Garmin nuvi 55LM had right?
 Well, I guess the answer is yes and no. The feature now, for me anyhow, seems far clearer and easier to understand.
 Whilst it’s similar to the older version of the software there are some crucial differences.
-Now you can see in real time where you are in relation to the junction. previously you only got those static pinky/purple arrows telling you to get into the right hand side lane.
-Now you get to see your movements in real time and how you should get there.
+Now you can see in real-time where you are in relation to the junction. previously you only got those static pinky/purple arrows telling you to get into the right-hand side lane.
+Now you get to see your movements in real-time and how you should get there.
 Although it doesn’t sound like much of an improvement, trust me it makes a huge difference.
-These kind of improvements are always welcome as they remove the stress from driving.
+These kinds of improvements are always welcome as they remove the stress from driving.
 Good job Garmin with this feature!

 Garmin Traffic will provide you with updates as to any traffic problems on your route.
 It is kinda difficult to gauge how well these Traffic Alerts work on all sat nav devices.
 I’ve lost count the amount of times I’ve been pre-warned of a minor issue or light traffic jam up ahead.
 The problem is that by the time I get there the roads are more or less clear.
 That could be one of two things, either the problem didn’t exist or it has resolved itself.
 I think we’ll give the sat nav the benefit of the doubt.